Minecraft 1.18 release date: what's coming with Caves and Cliffs part 2?

-What's coming in Minecraft 1.18?
-Together, 1.17 and 1.18 make up the monumental Caves and Cliffs update which will forever change the worlds of Minecraft with huge numbers of new blocks, fascinating new resources, and terrifying new threats - all of which we'll cover below.
+What's coming in Minecraft 1.18, and when will it release?
+Together, 1.17 and 1.18 make up the monumental Caves and Cliffs update which will forever change the worlds of Minecraft with huge numbers of new blocks, fascinating new resources, and stupendous world generation changes - all of which we'll cover below.

-Minecraft 1.18 will be released in late 2021 for both Java and Bedrock editions.
+Minecraft 1.18 will be released on November 30th for both Java and Bedrock editions, as announced on Minecraft.net.
 This release will form part 2 of the Caves and Cliffs update, which was originally intended to be released as a whole with 1.17.
 But Mojang decided to split up Caves and Cliffs across two major updates, to give themselves more time to work on the monumental changes these releases will bring to Minecraft.

 Terrain changes: exploring below Y=0